-Yesterday, as part of World Book Week celebrations, I was visiting a school to tell stories.
-I like to respond to their mood so I usually ask them what kind of story they would like to hear.
+Yesterday I was visiting a school in Kent.
 Year 5 and 6 unsurprisingly demanded “a scary story” and “horror”.
 As I told them an urban legend I noticed the kids started nudging each other and afterwards excitedly told me the story was “like the one Emer told”.
-The teachers and I watched on as the class demanded that ten year old Emer get up and share her story.
-She did this with her best friend standing beside her miming the whole thing out and everyone else listening intently- it was thoroughly entertaining.
+The teachers and I watched on in bafflement as the children demanded that ten year old Emer get up and tell her story right now.
+She did it without hesitation- with her best friend standing beside her miming the whole thing out and everyone else listening intently.
+At the end they all applauded.

-The story was “circles squares and triangles”, I’ve looked out versions of it online in forums where kids share stories peer to peer.
-As they were walking out of the hall a boy urgently told me the plot for the story “Jeff the Killer”.
+The story was “circles squares and triangles”, there are dozens of versions online in forums (like the famous creepypasta ) where kids share stories peer to peer.
+As they were walking out of the hall a boy ran over and started rapidly telling me the plot for the story “Jeff the Killer”.
 “Thats amazing” I said.
 “It’s not mine” he protested, “it’s just this story I heard.”

-As a storyteller there is nothing better than discovering a living tradition existing independently among children that has not been taught (or even encouraged) by adults.
-And for me, I’m eagerly collecting them, polishing them up a bit and retelling them.
-Their effect is honestly electric on both children and adults.
+As a storyteller there is nothing better than discovering a living tradition existing independently among children that has not been taught (or even encouraged) by adults!

 To finish off, here is a story I recorded a couple of months ago of a ten year old girl (in a different school) telling me a different horror story.
 It’s obviously a little rough round the edges as she was in a bit of a hurry- it was between storytelling sessions.
 I have not yet found this one online.